 - Dark theme

 Battery life largely depends on the usage.
-If you want to improve your battery life, its better to follow some rules.
-You can’t blame your phone because it can’t handle the amount of App you have installed in it.
-You got any other way to save battery life?
-Let us know about that in the comment section below.
+If you want to improve your battery life and avoid s20 or s21 battery drain, it’s better to follow some rules.
+You can’t blame your phone because it can’t handle the number of apps you have installed on it.
+Do you have any other way to save battery life?
+Let us know in the comment section below!